 To sum up, “Why are you looking to leave your current job?” is an extremely common interview question – it is also one of the most important to get right.
 By framing your reasons for leaving in the right way, it's also a fantastic opportunity for you to showcase your proactive mindset and dedication to delivering value to your next employer.

-For more job interview advice, download our complete Hays Job Interview Guide.
+For more job interview and career advice, download our complete Hays Job Interview Guide.

 Interview Guide Download form

 Download your copy of the Hays Interview Guide

 Enter your details below to download a copy of the Hays Interview Guide: